hAkselS/FKW_detector/instructions/START_ON_BOOT.md

 ## How to get the code to run automatically when the Raspberry Pi boots up.

 *skip to 'steps' to avoid learning anything.*
+THIS SHOULD ONLY BE DONE A RASPBERRY PI, not on a personal or goverment computer.

 ### Intro to Systemd
 Unfortunately, ensuring that a program runs immediately after boot time is a non-trivial task.
 Hence, we use systemd to accomplish the task.
 Systemd is a power operating system level tool, and so the following instructions should be followed carefully.